'Better Safe Than Sorry': New COVID Rules Begin This Week

 “Whether there’s a mask mandate or not, I’m going to be wearing my mask regardless.
 So with that, I wasn’t aware of any new mandates or anything,” Adam Obermiller said, who works in the lab at M Health Fairview.

-Since Minneapolis and St. Paul reinstituted mask mandates last week, other cities in Minnesota have gradually followed suit.
-Rochester’s starting Sunday and Minnetonka’s on Monday.
+Since Minneapolis and St. Paul reinstitutedmask mandates last week, other cities in Minnesota have gradually followed suit.
+Rochester’s started Sunday and Minnetonka’s is also on Monday.

 “Honestly, Minneapolis is kind of lagging behind the times,” University of Minnesota graduate Chris Rounds said.
 “I think we could have done it earlier, the mask mandate, earlier before this Omicron wave, before things got real nasty.
 But hindsight is 20/20.”